Watch Strap Buckles Guide: Types, Sizes, Materials & Compatibility

 Measure the width of the strap at the buckle end.
 Common sizes are 14mm, 16mm, 18mm, and 20mm.
 If you’re replacing an existing buckle, measure the inner width between the buckle lugs.

-Can I put a deployment clasp on any strap?
+Can I put a deployant clasp on any strap?

 Not directly.
-Deployment clasps require straps with a specific length configuration.
+Deployant clasps require straps with a specific length configuration.
 Standard tang-style straps have one long and one short side.
-Deployment straps usually have two short sides.
+Deployant straps usually have two short sides.
 You’ll likely need a new strap designed for the clasp.

 Are all tang buckles interchangeable?